hexatomic/hexatomic/docs/dev/src/development/setup.md

 ## Operating system for development

 You can develop and build Hexatomic on Linux, Mac OS and Windows.
-We suggest that you use **Linux** for development, to avoid non-straightforward install procedures for required technologies as well as potential issues with file encodings, paths, and file ALLOWANCES.
+We suggest that you use **Linux** for development, to avoid non-straightforward install procedures for required technologies as well as potential issues with file encodings, paths, and file permissions.

 ## Required software

-Hexatomic is implemented in **Java** and built with **Apache Maven**.
+Hexatomic is implemented in **Java**, built with **Apache Maven**, and versioned with **Git**.
-You need both on your computer to contribute code to Hexatomic.
+You need all three on your computer to contribute code to Hexatomic.

 The documentation is written in Markdown and generated with **mdbook**.